 Partitioning large datasets

-This tool acts contextually such that adjacent and connecting features are considered when determining the final state of each individual feature.
+This tool operates contextually such that both adjacent and connecting features are considered when determining the final state of each individual feature.
 Multiple datasets can be input at once, which means they are all considered simultaneously.
 Using a large amount of input data (or many separate input layers) can exceed memory limitations.
 To avoid this limitation, consider enabling partitioning when running this tool by specifying a partition feature class in the Cartographic Partitions geoprocessing environment variable.
-Partitioning allows the tool to sequentially process the data in logical and manageable chunks.
+When partitioning is enabled, the tool sequentially processes the data in logical and manageable chunks.
 The input features delineated by each partition polygon are loaded into the tool, along with additional data from a buffer zone surrounding the partition.
 The additional data is considered as processing proceeds.
 This ensures that the resulting feature classes are seamless, and the states of features spanning across partition boundaries are consistent.

 When building conflicts are resolved by partitioning, only the buildings that originate within or on the border of each partition will be modified.
 Modifications made by the tool can include resizing, rotating, moving, or not displaying.
 A building may even be moved outside of the partition.
 The barriers and buildings in the buffer zone surrounding the partition will be taken into consideration when the partition buildings are processed, but they will not be modified.